1. The Board, its Committees and Management

 The Chair of each committee, in consultation with the committee members, will determine the frequency and length of the committee meetings consistent with any requirements set forth in the committee's charter or applicable law.
 The Chair of each committee, in consultation with the appropriate members of management, will develop the committee's agenda.
 The schedule for each committee will be furnished to all Directors.

-The Board, the Audit Committee, and the Governance, Compensation and Nominating
+The Board, the Audit Committee, the Governance, Compensation and Nominating

-Committee each have the power to hire, at the expense of Comerica, independent legal, accounting, financial, or other advisors as they may deem necessary without consulting in advance, or obtaining the approval of, any officer of the Corporation or (in the case of the Audit Committee and the Governance, Compensation and Nominating Committee) the Board of Comerica.
+Committee and the Enterprise Risk Committee each have the power to hire, at the expense of Comerica, independent legal, accounting, financial, or other advisors as they may deem necessary without consulting in advance, or obtaining the approval of, any officer of the Corporation or (in the case of the Audit Committee, the Enterprise Risk Committee and the Governance, Compensation and Nominating Committee) the Board of Comerica.

 Certain committees may meet simultaneously as committees of Comerica and of Comerica Bank (the "Bank"), though they may hold separate sessions if necessary to address issues that are relevant to one entity but not the other or to consider transactions between the two entities or other matters where Comerica and the Bank may have different interests.
 In addition, any such committee should consult with internal or outside counsel if, in the opinion of the committee, any matter under consideration by the committee has the potential for any conflict between the interests of Comerica and those of the Bank or Comerica's other subsidiaries in order to ensure that appropriate procedures are established for addressing any such potential conflict and for ensuring compliance with Comerica's policies regarding Federal Reserve Regulation W and Sections 23A and 23B of the Federal Reserve Act.